 Western Greece is enchanting.
-Even though we’re so close to Athens here, the thick forests and quiet charms make the country feel pleasingly remote.
+Even though we’re so close to Athens here, the thick forests and quiet charms make the country feel pleasingly remote, truly a getaway.
+Trizonia was one of our favorite discoveries.

 We spent a weekend in Nafpaktos, and found that Fokida (Phocis) offers a full variety of experience.
 We already knew about many of them: Nafpaktos’ Venetian harbor is famously the most romantic in Greece.
 Hikers love the region, so the dramatic mountain landscape was no surprise.
 All Greeks and many visitors know of Missolonghi because of its role in the Greek War of Independence.
 The salty lagoon there and its delicious fish are also known all over Greece.